Kiy-K/vibecode-arena/README.md

 - **Configurable rounds** — Set number of rounds (3, 5, 10) or play until time runs out
 - **Time limits** — Per-challenge time (30s, 60s, 120s) or total game time
 - **Difficulty levels** — Controls how strict the AI judge is and complexity of challenges
+- **No preview/code mode** — Disable live rendering and code output for hardcore mode

 ### AI-Generated Challenges

 - **Dynamic challenge generation** — LLM creates new UI challenges on the fly
 - **Difficulty scaling** — Generates easier/harder challenges based on player performance
 - **Themed rounds** — "Retro UI", "Glassmorphism", "Brutalist" themed challenge sets

+### Any further ideas?

+- Open to suggestions!
+Feel free to open issues or PRs with ideas.

 ## License